Aquariums offering virtual summer camp programs

-PINE KNOLL SHORES, NC (WITN) - Many summer programs have had to adjust to the pandemic and state aquariums are no exception.
+Many summer programs have had to adjust to the pandemic and state aquariums are no exception.

 For the first time ever, the four aquariums on the N.C. coast are hosting a virtual summer camp.